Checking visit process for Ongoing Resourcing Scheme (ORS)

-ORS verifiers may visit early childhood centres and schools to audit ORS applications.
-They do this to make sure eligibility decisions for ORS are made consistently.
+Ongoing Resourcing Scheme verifiers may visit early childhood centers and schools to ensure that eligibility decisions for ORS are being made consistently.

 The Ministry’s Manager Assurance and Eligibility selects successful and unsuccessful applications processed during a set period of time under a particular criterion.

-Working in pairs, verifiers arrange visits to early childhood centres and schools.
+The verifiers work in pairs and arrange visits to early childhood centres and schools.

 The brief visit provides an opportunity for verifiers to: